wildart/Log4jl.jl/README.md

     1. A logger context selector is initialized as object and assigned to global constant `LOG4JL_CONTEXT_SELECTOR` from an environment variable with the same name.
 Default context selector type is `Log4jl.ModuleContextSelector`.
     2. Default status level is initialized as `LOG4JL_DEFAULT_STATUS_LEVEL` global constant from an environment variable with the same name.
 Default status level is `Log4jl.Level.ERROR`.
     3. A logger event type is is initialized as `LOG4JL_LOG_EVENT` global constant from an environment variable with the same name.
 Default logger event type is `Log4jl.Log4jlEvent`.
-3. Macro `Log4jl.configure` is called with(out) parameters
+3. Macro `Log4jl.logger` is called with(out) parameters
+    1. Parameters parsed
+    2. Context selector is used to create a logging context
-    1. Configuration is created
+    3. Configuration is created
         a.
 Programmatic configuration is evaluated
         b.
 Configuration file is located, loaded and parsed
-    2. Logging context is created for current module using `LOG4JL_CONTEXT_SELECTOR`
-    3. Logging context is initialized with the created configuration
+    4. Logging context is initialized with the created configuration
+    5. Logging context is started
+        1. Shutdown hook is created.
+    6. Configuration is started
+        1. Configuration is setup (properties and appenders are created)
+        2. Configuration is configured (loggers are created and referenced to appenders)
+        3. All appenders are started
+    7. Logging context used to create a logger wrapper
+    8. Logger object is returned
+4. Logger object is used in logging functions.

+## Shutdown sequence

+TODO: proper shutdown when `workspace` is called.